Solar energy generates annual savings of R$12 thousand on the electricity bill

 “This increase is related not only to the high profitability of the system, but also to tax incentives, such as tax exemption for the purchase of equipment and different types of financing”, added Diogo Martins Rosa, executive director of Platão Energia.

-Rosa also recalled that the photovoltaic system implemented in Wanda's house was designed to generate 16,500 kWh per year, serving around 90% of all the energy consumed by the family.
+Rosa also recalled that the photovoltaic system implemented in Wanda's house was designed to generate 16,5 kWh per year, supplying around 90% of all energy consumed by the family.

 Mateus Badra

 Journalist graduated from PUC-Campinas.
 He worked as a producer, reporter and presenter on TV Bandeirantes and Metro Jornal.
-Has been following the Brazilian electricity sector since 2020.
+He has been following the Brazilian electricity sector since 2020.

 Receive the latest news